asclepius/paulkulyk.com/gswg_errata.md

 If you downloaded a copy of <a href="http://www.infoq.com/minibooks/grails">Getting Started with Grails</a> before January 31st, 2007, you're encouraged to <a href="http://www.infoq.com/minibooks/grails">download an updated copy</a>.
 Downloads prior to January 31st included a handful of errors that are corrected in the latest copy.

-If you observe any issues with the latest copy of the book, please feel free to <a href="mailto:contact@jasonrudolph.com">let us know</a> and we'll happily credit you with the corrections.
+If you observe any issues with the latest copy of the book, please feel free to <a href="mailto:jason@jasonrudolph.com">let me know</a> and I'll happily credit you with the corrections.

 ## Page vi (Foreword)